LinkedIn is migrating to Microsoft Azure

-LinkedIn today announced it is swapping out its data centers for the public cloud.
+LinkedIn today announced it is swapping out its datacenters for the public cloud.
 The Microsoft-owned company is moving its infrastructure to Azure as part of a multi-year migration.
 We sat down with Mohak Shroff, LinkedIn’s SVP of engineering, to discuss one of the biggest technological transformations in the company’s history.

 Microsoft announced its $26.2 billion acquisition of LinkedIn in June 2016 and closed the deal in December 2016.
 LinkedIn moving to Microsoft Azure always seemed inevitable.
 Was this part of the plan all along, part of the discussion during the acquisition talks?